robotjackie/portfolio/_projects/04_Arduino_cam.md

 There are many registers for this camera, and many register functions have multiple register locations and settings.
 A comprehensive list of each register and bit can be found in the datasheet listed in the "Sources" section of this page.
 While the hard way to change registers is that one could write functions to change a bit and mask the rest in a register, the easy way is that the Arduino library has a write function from its Wire library to simplify this task.
 As long as one knows the location of the register and its value, one can easily change the settings.
 Libraries for existing register settings can be found in the code from the book as well as some of the repos under "Sources."

+Registers are read and set by the I2C data line, and the clock pulse to the camera is supplied on the I2C clock line.

 **Resolution**

 The OV7670 camera has several options for resolution: